Is Christ Knocking on the Door of your Heart?

 As panic rises in our hearts, we quickly shut the door, closing ourselves off from the possibility of doing anything too radical or risky for the Lord.

-Enticed by the mirage of safety, we are drawn back to a world of sensible decisions and careful planning, where logic trumps all and security is our highest goal.
+Enticed by the mirage of safety, we are drawn back to a world of sensible decisions and careful planning.
+A place where logic trumps all and security is our highest goal.

-Yet in this place of safety, a sorrowful sense of loss lingers in our soul as the sound of Jesus’ knocking echoes like a quiet chorus of regret in our heart.
+Yet in this place of safety, a sorrowful sense of loss lingers in our soul.
+The sound of Jesus’ knocking echoes like a quiet chorus of regret in our heart.

 Open Your Heart